namanvats/irsc/README.md

 ### Steps:

-  ### If your virtual environement name is venv then go to this location:
+  ### If your virtual environment name is venv then go to this location:
   ### ..\venv\Lib\site-packages\status\api

   ### Open the mixins.py file and replace